 Most of the world sees in prose, but my life lenses focus in poetry.
 It is the distillation of language and intoxicating to ingest.
 When I am not drinking it in, I make some feeble attempts at coughing it up.

 Mark Strand, Billy Collins, and Ted Kooser have definitely gotten my rapt attention.
 Even Emily Dickinson in her grave has to give an approving nod to the likes of these modern poets.
 Pure inspiration!
 Poetry is a world that I tiptoe into and must pull myself away from.
-Like honey, too much will make you sick or crazy.
+Like honey, too much will make you crazy.

 About this blog:

 You will find slices of life from around the world here through prose, poetry, and photographs…most of the pictures are mine unless otherwise stated.
 In the most recent posts dated from January 2017, I have begun a Messianic daily devotional titled, “Ever-Increasing Light.”
 Having worked with many Jewish people around the world from Holocaust survivors to modern Israelis, I have connected deeply with their traditions, culture, conflicts, accomplishments, and joys.
 Here is a smattering of some of my study, experience, and thoughts.